Tutorials

 • Optional: a CAD program such as autoCAD, Rhinoceros, LibreCAD or draftsight.

-• A Snijlab account.
+• A Cutting Lab account.

 laser cut part

-This is the scan of the leaf.
+This is the scan of the sheet.
 For the next steps, it is important that the contrast is as high as possible, and that the resolution is sufficient to see the smallest veins.
 I opened the photo in photoshop, increased the contrast and saved the file again.

 laser cut part